Parkland Student: March Was 'Just The Start'

 Zeif turned 18 the day after the Parkland shooting.

-When NPR first met him back in February, he told us it felt like he'd turned 35.
+When NPR first met him back in February, he told us it felt like he had turned 35.

-He's had to do a lot of growing up in the last month.
+He has had to do a lot of growing up in the past month.

 In that time, he went to the funeral of one of his best friends.
 At the White House, he looked the president of the United States in the eyes and demanded he help make the killings stop.

-He's been on TV, met Ellen and Vic Mensa and Mike Pence; his Twitter following has reached nearly 20,000.
+He has been on TV, met Ellen and Vic Mensa and Vice President Pence; his Twitter following has reached nearly 20,000.

-He's also still grieving.
+He is also still grieving.